 The amount of a settlement is different in every case, and the same is true for a lawsuit filed for a pregnancy complication.
 There are several types of damages that can be claimed, and this is true for mother, baby, and the family of mother or baby that dies due to a pregnancy complication.

 How are Lawyer’s Fees for Stillbirth Baby Cases?

 Our attorneys will represent you in your Michigan stillbirth case under our NO FEE PROMISE.
 This means that you will not be charged any legal fees whatsoever unless we obtain a settlement or recovery for you.
 You have absolutely no obligation for legal fees unless we win your case.

 If we do not obtain a settlement for you, you owe us nothing!

-Our experienced Michigan medical malpractice lawyers have the expertise and skill to prove all four elements of your pregnancy malpractice claim.
+Our experienced Michigan stillbirth baby lawyers have the expertise and skill to prove all four elements of your pregnancy malpractice claim.
 We hire top national medical experts to review your records and provide medical opinions that will support and win your case.

 Call us now to speak with one of our top-rated lawyers about your case.
 You can also submit the online Free Case Review form or chat with us online to get started on your case.

 Southfield, MI 48034